-The Booth Theater survives today as one of the historic playhouses that symbolize American theater for both New York and the nation.
-Located on West 45th Street, it is one of the group of theaters forming "Shubert Alley," the physical and symbolic heart of the Broadway theater district.
-As one of the group of theaters constructed for the Shuberts, one of the most active and influential families in American theater history, during the early decades of this century, it helped shape the character of the Broadway theater district.
-Built in partnership with Winthrop Ames, a major force in the development of the Little Theater movement, the Booth reflects Ames's particular theatrical needs and specifications.
-The Venetian-inspired design by Henry B. Herts is particularly distinguished and responsive to its prominent site.
+The Booth Theater interior survives today as one of the historic playhouse interiors that symbolize American theater for both New York and the nation.
+Located on West 45th Street, the Booth is one of the group of theaters forming "Shubert Alley," the physical and symbolic heart of the Broadway theater district.
+One of the group of theaters constructed for the Shuberts, one of the most active and influential families in American theater history, during the early decades of this century, it helped shape the character of the Broadway theater district.
+Built in partnership with Winthrop Ames, a major force in the development of the little theater movement, the Booth reflects Ames's particular theatrical needs and specifications.
+Herts's English-inspired design is especially notable for the use of wood paneling, important for its acoustical properties.
+The Booth interior remains a testament to the theatrical vision of an important innovator in American theater history.

-For half a century the Booth Theater has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
+For half a century the Booth Theater interior has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
 As such, it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.

 The preparation of this report has involved the work of a number of consultants supervised and edited by Anthony W. Robins (AR), Deputy Director of Research.
 Individual authors are noted by initials at the ends of their sections.
-The consultants were Margaret Knapp (MMK), Eugenie Hoffmeyer (EH), and Peter Donhauser (PD).
+The consultants were Margaret Knapp (MMK), Peter Donhauser (PD), and Eugenie Hoffmeyer (EH).
 Gale Harris of the Research Department supplemented the research, verified the citations and sources, and provided editorial assistance.
 Marjorie Pearson (MP), Director of Research, wrote the description.
-Research Department staff who contributed to the report include Marion Cleaver, Virginia Kurshan, Charles Savage, Susan Strauss, and Jay Shockley.
+Research Department staff who contributed to the report include Marion Cleaver, Virginia Kurshan, Susan Strauss, and Jay Shockley.

-The New York LandmarksPreservation Commission gratefully acknowledges the assistance rendered by many concerned citizens in studying the Broadway theaters.
+The New York Landmarks Preservation Commission gratefully acknowledges the assistance rendered by many concerned citizens in studying the Broadway theaters.
 Special thanks are due the New York City Planning Commission; Community Planning Board 5, Manhattan; the New York Landmarks Conservancy; the Actors Equity Committee to Save the Theaters; and the individual theater owners.